cs230-stanford/website-2018-winter/_posts/2018-02-01-tensorflow-input-data.md

 ---
 layout: post
 title:  "Building the data pipeline"
-description: "Tutorial for the TensorFlow part of the starter code on how to input image data"
+description: "How to feed data to the model with tf.data"
 excerpt: "How to feed data to the model with tf.data"
 author: "Olivier Moindrot, Guillaume Genthial"
 date:   2018-01-24